IDoCodingStuffs/python-doodles/freeform-log.md

 ### 12 AM
 So one problem I can now check for -- head weights are all 0 in that faulty case, so whatever comes before is failing.
 Maybe due to the attention head approach being incorrect?
 In any case, it's just learning the bias at least for now.

+Yeah no, the normalization is not helping at least initially.
+Time to leave it overnight.